How to Say Grandma in German - Show Your Granny Some LOVE!

 Grandmothers are special, especially to their grandchildren.
 By the way, grandchildren are translated as Enkelkinder.
 Granddaughter is (die) Enkelin and grandson is (der) Enkel.

 There is a nice poem about grandmothers by Norbert van Tiggelen.
-It is called Beste Oma, and here is a link.
+It is called Beste Oma.
 Try to read and translate it.
 It is not too hard.
 If you have any difficulties or questions, let us know in the comments below!